joseFelipe/iLog/README.md

 # iLog

-Webservice para integração de um sistema e-learning com a API do Zamzar(Serviço de conversão), afim de converter PPT para HTML5.
+Webservice for integrate an application e-learning with API do Zamzar(Conversion service).
+Using Apache libs.